ghostycapgras/ghostycapgras/README.md

 ***

 # *PLEASE.
 IF WE BECOME FRIENDS AND YOU HAVE DRAMA WITH SOMEONE, DON'T BRING ME INTO IT.
 DON'T SAY "DON'T TALK TO THEM, THEY..."
 AND SO ON.
 I TALK TO THOSE I LIKE AS LONG AS THEY DON'T VIOLATE MY DNI-LIST.
+                        does not relate to the drama of Loki and his friend*